stefanasandei/roai-solved/simulari/spooky-round-01/README.md

 there is another 99p variant with rcnn, it uses feature engineering, TTA, dynamic threshold and other stuff but it still gets lower score than the plain 100p approach

+full explanations coming soon!

-## Spooky Disaster or Creepy Pizza: 66p
+## Spooky Disaster or Creepy Pizza: 100p

 Audio task

-likely just needs more training for 100p
+explanations coming soon!

 just bi-listm

-0.066424 mse at the moment
+MSE: 0.019804